Shared Wisdom, Separate Lives

 Blurred in Time

-Song that represents this piece : “Nigh Changes” by One Direction
+Song that represents this piece : “Night Changes” by One Direction

 Quote: “Does it drive you crazy.
 Just how fast the night changes?
 Everything you’ve ever dreamed of.
-Disappering when you wake up”
+Disappearing when you wake up”

 Close, Yet Far